josmar-crwdstffng/angular/aio/content/guide/architecture-components.md

 </div>

-Data binding plays an important role in communication between a template and its component, and is also important for communication between parent and child components.
+Data binding plays an important role in communication between a template and the associated component, and is also important for communication between parent and child components.

 <div class="lightbox">